daniellyz/MergeION2/README.md

 install.packages("remotes")
 Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS="true")
 remotes::install_github("daqana/dqshiny")
+remotes::install_github("schymane/RChemMass")
 BiocManager::install("daniellyz/MergeION2")
 ```

 ## Quick start guide for compound annotation

-We have pre-compiled a small molecule spectral database containing MS/MS spectra of about 15,000 metabolites, natural products and drugs.
+We have pre-compiled a small molecule spectral database containing MS/MS spectra of 11,642 metabolites, natural products and drugs.
 The database combines public repositories such as GNPS, MassBank and reference spectra of in-house standards of approved drugs.
 Currently ESI-MS/MS spectra in our collection are all in positive ion mode.
 We are constantly populating this spectral database by combining various repositories after careful inspection of spectra and metadata quality.
 Users can annotate an unknown MS/MS spectrum with confidence by searching this spectral library.

 This library should be first downloaded to your R working directory and loaded to your R environment: